Active Travel Fund Tranche 4: Romiley works

 The measures are primarily to connect local residential, employment, education, retail and leisure destinations across Romiley.
 They also support existing routes to schools with new crossings and wider accessibility improvements.
 These include:

-• upgraded crossing on Compstall Road at Romiley Precinct: works ongoing – see below
+- upgraded crossing on Compstall Road at Romiley Precinct: works largely complete

 PDF, 3.32 MB